fkirc/skip-duplicate-actions/README.md

 ### `cancel_others`

-If true, then workflow-runs from outdated commits will be cancelled.
+If true, then workflow runs from outdated commits will be cancelled.

 **Default:** `'false'`